digitalearthafrica/deafrica-docs/sandbox/termsconditions.rst

 **Do No Harm Clause**

-1.By accessing or using the Digital Earth Africa Sandbox, you agree to use all data, tools, and services in a lawful, responsible, and ethical manner.
+1. By accessing or using the Digital Earth Africa Sandbox, you agree to use all data, tools, and services in a lawful, responsible, and ethical manner.

 2. Users must not engage in any activity that may cause harm to people, communities, environments, or institutions.